ksprague1/NN-QSR/README.md

         Nh         (int)     -- RNN hidden size

-        patch      (int)     -- Number of atoms input/predicted at once (patch size).
+        patch      (str)     -- Number of atoms input/predicted at once (patch size).
-                                The Input sequence will have an effective length of L/patch
+                                The Input sequence will have an effective length of L/prod(patch) Example values: 2x2, 2x3, 2, 4

-        _2D        (bool)    -- Whether or not to make patches 2D (Ex patch=2 and _2D=True give shape 2x2 patches)

         rnntype    (string)  -- Which type of RNN cell to use.
 Only ELMAN and GRU are valid options at the moment